AntoniosMalak/Credit-Card-Detector/README.md

   - DecisionTreeClassifier
   - RandomForestClassifier
 - Imblearn when dealing with classification with imbalanced classes.
-- Finally Neural Network to imporve ACC
+- Finally use Neural Network to imporve ACC

 ### This model with accuracy 100%.